 Dr. Duhon serves as the Director of Neurosurgery and Chairman of the Department of Surgery at Parker Adventist Hospital.
 He holds teaching and consulting positions with companies specializing in cutting edge sacroiliac joint stabilization techniques and intraoperative spinal robotics.
-Dr. Duhon was also the Principle Investigator for a multicenter, prospective clinical trial evaluating the efficacy and safety of minimally-invasive SI Joint fusion, the results of which were published in early 2016.
+Dr. Duhon was also the Principal Investigator for a multicenter, prospective clinical trial that evaluated the efficacy and safety of minimally invasive SI Joint fusion, the results of which were published in early 2016.

 Dr. Duhon is married to Debbie Duhon and lives in Castle Rock with his family: a daughter, Lilly, and a son, Brooks.
 Outside of medicine, consulting, and teaching, he enjoys golfing, mountain biking, snowboarding, water sports, fishing, camping, hiking, and his Texas Aggies.

 Dr. Edward Szuszczewicz, MD, FACS

 Board-Certified Orthopedic Surgeon

 Dr. Szuszczewicz is a board-certified, fellowship-trained orthopedic surgeon who specializes in total joint replacement, orthopedic trauma/fracture care, and general orthopedics.
 His post-graduate training included both a surgical and a research fellowship in Adult Reconstruction/Hip & Knee Replacement.
 He also completed additional training in minimally invasive hip and knee replacement surgery, as well as unicompartmental or partial knee replacement surgery.